THE GALAPAGOS FINCH

 Conservation of Darwin’s Finches

-In other ongoing studies, a group of international experts from various scientific institutions is conducting studies on genetic variations in song and diet of finches on Santa Cruz island.
+In other ongoing studies, a group of international experts from various scientific institutions is conducting studies on genetic variations in the song and diet of Galapagos Finch species on Santa Cruz island.
 They want to see how the introduction of human food has changed the diet of the finches.
 Preliminary data suggests that there are important differences in behavior and diet at various sites.
 This project is run in partnership with the Ministry of Environment, Galapagos National Park, and the Charles Darwin Foundation, with financial support from the Earthwatch Institute.

 For more information about Galapagos Tours to see Darwin’s Finches first hand (as well as many other fascinating bird and mammal species), Contact a member of our team or call our toll-free numbers.